- This event has passed.

 Ticket price includes all transportation (historic steam train, extended horse-drawn sleigh ride, and tractor wagon ride) as well as parking at Sheepscot.
 Refreshments, and other farm products are sold separately by SeaLyon Farm and their partners.
 Note that due to the nature of this event, wheelchairs can not be accommodated; instead please consider a Winter Caboose Adventure.
 If you care to engage in outdoor activities, please bring your own skis, snowshoes, or outdoor gear.

-Tickets will primarily be sold in groups of (up to) 8-10 passengers – so your group remains separated (each with their own sleigh ride) from other parties during all transportation portions of the event.
-(See note below regarding single-passenger tickets.)
+Tickets will be sold in groups of (up to) 8-10 passengers – so your group remains separated (each with their own sleigh ride) from other parties during all transportation portions of the event.
+In addition, single-passenger seating (mixed with other passengers on the train and tractor ride to the farm) is available.

 Trains depart Sheepscot station (97 Cross Road, Alna) promptly at 10:30a, 12p, and 1:30p and will arrive back at 12:45p, 2:15p, and 3:45p, respectively.
 Note that the railroad cars are not heated, so please dress accordingly.